I just saw something up there on Fox says that the FBI says the shooter is the main focus of the investigation.

 He's not a close friend.

-I'm gonna get the wrong idea here.
+I'm going to get the wrong idea here.

-There has never been any acrimony uh whatsoever.
+There has never been any acrimony whatsoever.

-But he is Republican establishment, there's no question about it.
+There's no question about it.

-And Haley came in, he saw us, he sat down and he said, I got a great idea.
+And Haley came in, he saw us, he sat down and he said, Rush, I got a great idea.

 And he started pitching me on the sharing of mailing lists.

-My newsletter didn't have a website yet, newsletter uh in exchange for I mean they wanted to tap into my massive subscriber base, the largest political newsletter in the uh in the country.
+I mean, they wanted to tap into my massive subscriber base, the largest political newsletter in the country.

-I don't uh we don't sell the list, period.
+We don't sell a list, period.

-Well, I can't say we never have back in the old days uh before I was in charge of what was going on.
+Well, I can't say we never have back in the old days before I was in charge of what was going on.

-There were a few little sales here and there, and I heard about what are you doing, so I just got a penis enlargement pitch.
+There were a few little sales here and there, and I heard him.

-I'm sorry I didn't do it, and we went and shut it down.
+And we went and shut it down.

-Um, I've never wanted our mailing lists here to be sold or rented or what have you.
+Because I've never wanted our mailing lists here to be sold or rented or what have you.

 How much is it?

-Well, it's like a dime versus a dime a subscriber?
+Well, it's like a dime versus a dime a subscriber.

 Well, you know, every dime counts.

-No, it doesn't here.
+Well, it doesn't here.

 Anyway, I got it shut down.

-I guess this would have been 20 and uh twelve.
+I guess this would have been 2012.

 And there was some event going on here in Florida that many Republican big shots and bigwigs were attending.

-Might have been I don't know what it was.
+Might have been, I don't know what it was.

 I don't think it was Horowitz's thing.

-I didn't say anything, I just sat there and nodded.
+I just sat there and nodded.

-They happened last Thursday on the Fox Business Network with Neil Cavuto on his Coast to Coast Show, and Charlie Payne was sitting in for Cavuto, and he had Haley Barber on, and his question was, has your party been changed forever now with Trump?
+And Charlie Payne was sitting in for Cavuto, and he had Haley Barber on, and his question was, has your party been changed forever now with Trump?

-Trump now controls the platform, he controls the uh the message.
+Trump now controls the platform.

-Will things never be the way they were when you, Mr. Barber had more clout within the party.
+Will things never be the way they were when you, Mr. Barber, had more clout within the party?

 But in the last three years, the biggest critics for Republicans have been the conservative news media.

-My ad because, you know, they say that Republicans aren't pure enough.
+Mad because, you know, they say that Republicans aren't pure enough.

 Republicans don't fight hard enough.